etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
 * The following command searches for and returns files greater than 100 kilobytes but less than 200 kilobytes.
+This is useful for finding files that meet a certain size criteria.
 ```
 $ find written_2 -size +100k -size -200k
 ```